harrison-broadbent/personal_site/source/blog/goodbye-netlify-hello-cloudflare.html.md

 ![hacker news story in 1st place](images/blog/goodbye-netlify-hello-cloudflare/233gb.png)_My bandwidth ballooning to 233 GB/100 GB during a HN traffic spike._

-I didn't miss the accompanying invoice (now overdue) on my Netlify account:
+I'd also been kindly provided the accompanying invoice (now overdue) on my Netlify account:

 ![hacker news story in 1st place](images/blog/goodbye-netlify-hello-cloudflare/bill.png)_Netlify issuing an invoice of $110 USD for the bandwidth usage._

+And just as I was about to publish this article, I received another email from Netlify noting that I need to "provide a valid credit card" to "keep [my] sites up and running", with a similar invoice breakdown to above.

+Hmm.
+Not ideal, is it?

 Runaway cloud charges aren't a new thing.
-There's a similar story regarding a [$3k bill from Vercel](https://www.reddit.com/r/nextjs/comments/12dngvg/small_mistake_leads_to_3000_bill_from_vercel_and/?rdt=49055), and although unrelated to bandwidth, was still at the forefront of my mind as I considered whether I wanted even a _small possibility_ of being on the hook for similar runaway charges.
+A year ago, there was a similar story regarding a [$3k bill from Vercel](https://www.reddit.com/r/nextjs/comments/12dngvg/small_mistake_leads_to_3000_bill_from_vercel_and/?rdt=49055).
+Although that bill was unrelated to bandwidth overage, it was still at the forefront of my mind as I considered whether I wanted even a _small possibility_ of being on the hook for similar runaway charges.

 The answer was, of course, **"no"**.

-It took about 2 hours to migrate two sites from Netlify to Cloudflare Pages, and now I sleep slightly better at night.
+It took about 2 hours to migrate two sites from Netlify to Cloudflare Pages (mostly fiddling with DNS records), and now I sleep slightly better at night.
+I welcome Netlify suspending my account; if anything, at this point, they're probably doing me a favour.

 ## Static host bandwidth overage charges (breakdown)

 Here's a short breakdown of the current (June 2024) state of various static hosts around the web.
+I'm hoping to get you up-to-speed on hosting offerings, so you can make an educated decision on whether you migrate hosts or not.

-**The TLDR; is that for _static sites & pages_, Cloudflare and Render both have unlimited offerings and are the two I'd recommend** (note that I'm only recommending Render based on their features.
+**The TLDR; is that for _static sites & pages_, Cloudflare and Render both have unlimited offerings and are the two I'd recommend.** (note: I'm only recommending Render based on their features.
 I've used their compute platform, but not their static hosting).

-I think it's difficult to justify the other hosts on this list.
-With borderline-identical offerings, why would you choose a provider with bandwidth limits over one without?
+I think nowdays it's difficult to justify the bandwidth-limiting hosts on this list.
+With such similar offerings across hosts, why would you choose one with bandwidth limits, instead of one without?

 | Host                 | Limit       | Charge    | Source                                                                                                                                                                                                                                                                                                  |
 | -------------------- | ----------- | --------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |